seinol/rock-paper-scissors/README.md

-# wed1-testat
+# Rock, paper, scissors...

-Rock, paper, scissors...\
+Attestation for the module web engineering and design 1\
 \
 Simple plain javascript web application\
 See tasks directory for definition and requirements